yungyuc/nsdhw_24au/project/LienShark/Readme.rst

     I have the opportunity to avoid the tedious calculation of eigenvalues ​​and further do PCA

   Final step:
     I will compare two method, and analysis it!
+    And the baseline will be:
+      1.SVD Baseline: The Singular Value Decomposition (SVD) baseline is implemented using the numpy.linalg.svd() function from the NumPy library
+      2.PCA Baseline: For Principal Component Analysis (PCA), we use the sklearn.decomposition.PCA() function from the Scikit-learn library.

 Problem to Solve
 ================